Season Two has officially arrived, and with it: Trade Routes!

 The cooldowns are also tied to each individual commodity.
 For example, you can purchase a Crate of Unsorted Silks on the 2nd and a Crate of Unfiltered Minerals on the 3rd, and the Unsorted Silks would become available a day before the Unfiltered Minerals would.

 The cooldown does not, however, affect other Outposts.
-Even if you have completely cleaned out Golden Sands, you can still buy everything offered at Sanctuary.
+Even if you have completely cleaned out Port Merrick, you can still buy everything offered at Sanctuary.

 Assuming you’ve made your purchases, what more might you want to know before you go about selling?